iobroker-community-adapters/ioBroker.pvforecast/docs/en/pvforecast.md

 This Adapter replaced the javascript from the iobroker forum https://forum.iobroker.net/topic/26068/forecast-solar-mit-dem-systeminfo-adapter

-The adapter take the roh data from https://api.forecast.solar and need this information:
+The adapter take the roh data from https://api.forecast.solar and need this information

+## Settings

 1. longitude (-180 (west) … 180 (east))
 2. latitude (-90 (south) … 90 (nord))
 4. link to homepage
 5. Api key
 6. graph y-axis step
-7.

 ![pvforecast options](https://user-images.githubusercontent.com/76852173/155196821-61d26563-48cc-4ddd-a37f-417088c60951.JPG)

-## With an api-key, you can receive optional the weather data with following points:
+## With an api-key, you can receive optional the weather data with following points

 higher time resolution
 datetime -  date and time
 sky - A numerical value between 0 and 1 percentage of clear sky [1 = clear sky].